Weight Decay Improves Language Model Plasticity: Background and Methods

-\textbf{Evaluation of model performance.} We evaluate the fine-tuned models in a zero-shot manner, prompting them to generate solutions to test set questions, and assess both the correctness and quality of the solutions using six evaluation metrics.
+\textbf{Evaluation of model performance after fine-tuning.} For CoT reasoning tasks, we evaluate the fine-tuned models in a zero-shot manner, prompting them to generate solutions to test set questions, and assess both the correctness and quality of the solutions using six evaluation metrics \citep{qi2025evolm}.